piedomains package

 Example

->>> results = classify_domains(["cnn.com", "github.com"])
+>>> run = classify_domains(["cnn.com", "github.com"])

->>> for result in results:
+>>> for result in run["results"]:

 ... print(f"{result['domain']}: {result['category']} ({result['confidence']:.3f})")